ToxicRT/endb/README.md

 ## About

-Endb – Enhanced Database, is a simplified and powerful database for storing, accessing, and managing database.
+[Endb – Enhanced Database](https://endb.js.org) is a simplified and powerful database for storing, accessing, and managing database.

 - Object-oriented
 - Persistent storage